-- What do you notice about the items you have? - Why did you add this one to your collection? - o How did you decide which ones to keep and which ones to leave behind? - o Why do you think this rock is rough and this one is smooth? - o How will you move your rocks inside if you don't have any pockets? - Why do you think the rock sank to the bottom? - What kind of names would you give these rocks based on their size / color?
+- What do you notice about the items you have? - $\circ$ Why did you add this one to your collection? - How did you decide which rocks to keep and which ones to leave behind? - $\circ$ Why do you think the rocks look like that? - Why do you think this rock is rough and this one is smooth? - How will you move your rocks inside if you don't have any pockets? - Why do you think the rock sinks to the bottom?

+- What kind of names would you give these rocks based on their size / color? - What can you tell me about the shapes of these rocks / leaves/ buttons?